Thousand Arms: Meis' dates

 In addition to the girls on his party, Meis can also date the following women:

 Marion, a young inventor and Gadget Master with a childish personality.
 She lives in the giant train called Mounthand.

 Palma Esterte, a priestess obsessed with cleanliness.
 She can be found in the huge ship called the Langoud.

-Kyoka Maharoba, Soushi's sister, a shy and proper Japanese girl who detests her brother's lecherous personality (but is blind to Meis's).
+Kyoka Maharoba, Soushi's sister, a shy and proper Japanese girl who detests her brother's lecherous personality (but is blind to Meis').
 She can be found in the town of Boyzby.

 Mil Wind, a highly intelligent girl who stalks Meis as a way to research his womanizing personality.
 She lives in Kant, Meis' hometown.
 Her name is a pun on "windmill".

 Metalia, the "Jewel Master", the oldest of Meis' dates, over 200 years old as said by herself, this woman was a friend of Jyabil's and helps the heroes find the flames.
 Metalia can be found in the Myscatonia Library.